 DBCA may request that proponents proposing activities on CALM Act lands conduct targeted surveys for sandalwood and recommend measures for sandalwood protection.
-On lands not defined as CALM Act lands (including lands proposed for addition to the CAR reserve system), there is no statutory mechanism for DBCA to request measures for sandalwood survey or protection from the impacts of lawful clearing or mineral exploration.
+On lands not defined as CALM Act lands (including lands proposed for addition to the CAR reserve system), DBCA may request measures for sandalwood survey or protection from the impacts of lawful clearing or mineral exploration.